dotnet/msbuild/documentation/wiki/Logging-Internals.md

 ## Terminology

 * **Entrypoint node** - build process that was created to serve the build request (either from CLI, API or from Visual Studio via API).
+* **Scheduler node** - the process that runs the orchestration of the build.
+Currently it is the same process as the **Entrypoint node**, but possibly those can be separate (e.g. if a thing build client is provided).
-* **In-Proc node** - the build executing unit that is running in the 'Entrypoint node'
+* **In-Proc node** - the build executing unit that is running in the 'Scheduler node'
 * **Out-Of-Proc node** / **OOP node** - the build executing unit that is running in the separate process.
 * **Logger** - an implementor of `ILogger` (or `INodeLogger`) interface.
 Such a component then can be registered to receive detailed tracing info from the build process and process the info further.
 The most common use-case is logging the information into the console, file etc. - hence the name 'Logger', but it can be processed for other purposes (e.g. the [ParallelBuildDebuggingLogger](https://github.com/rainersigwald/parallelbuilddebugginglogger) for debugging purposes, or the BuildCheck for diagnostics).
-* **Central Logger** - a logger that runs in the Central node - as well here referred to as the 'Entrypoint Node'.
+* **Central Logger** - a logger that runs in the Central node - as well here referred to as the 'Scheduler Node'.
 It receives the information from the whole build regardless of if it's executed within single or multiple processes.
-* **Forwarding Logger** - a logger that has a single instance in each logical executing node and is capable of filtering and/or alter the tracing stream formed of the `BuildEventArg`s before it undergoes serialization and remoting into the Entrypoint node.
+* **Forwarding Logger** - a logger that has a single instance in each logical executing node and is capable of filtering and/or alter the tracing stream formed of the `BuildEventArg`s before it undergoes serialization and remoting into the Scheduler node.
 Main built-in implementations are: `CentralForwardingLogger` and `ConfigurableForwardingLogger`.
 * **Distributed Logger** - It is a pair of a Central Logger and a Forwarding Logger.
 * <a name="LoggerDescription"></a>**LoggerDescription** - Serializable information describing the Forwarding Logger - so that the forwarding logger can be constructed in the OOP node.
 It also holds the 'LoggerId' (AKA 'SinkId') - so that the remote data can be properly routed to the Central Logger.
 Other notable datapoints are `Verbosity` and `LoggerSwitchParameters` - which both serves for proper initialization of the forwarder after it's constructed in OOP node.